 Disabled Student requests cannot be submitted using the online forms.
 Please send such requests on university letterhead via mail, fax, or email:

 370 Seventh Avenue, Suite 1200

 What kinds of things do I need to request permission for?

 You need to obtain permission from Guilford to quote from or to reuse/adapt materials found in our books, journals, software, and videos.
 Some examples of materials are prose selections, figures or tables, full chapters, video frames, etc. Examples of reuses include books, dissertations, articles, conference or workshop materials, student course packs, etc. Permission is required even if you do not intend to charge for the use of the material.
 There is no set number of words or lines that may be used without our written permission.
 If you are not sure, it is best to request permission.
 We reserve the right to deny permission for certain Guilford products.
 If the material in the Guilford title is labeled "reprinted from" or "reused with permission," that means we do not control the rights to the material and you are advised to contact the source cited.

 How long will it take to get permission?

 Due to the large volume, requests to Guilford Press will take two to three weeks to process.
 Please note that Guilford's response time to each request depends upon accuracy and completeness of the form you have filled out.
 If your deadline is sooner, please notify us and we will try to accommodate your needs.
-You may also want to try to clear the permission at the Copyright Clearance Center.
-Many kinds of permissions can be cleared right on their website.
+The fastest way to clear the permission is through the Copyright Clearance Center.

 Are there fees involved?